A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: After the Revolution

-More in connection with our theme, the landmark paper of \cite{gordon:salmon:smith:1993} introduced the bootstrap filter which, while formally connected with importance sampling, involves past simulations and possible MCMC steps \citep{gilks:berzuini:2001}.
-As described in the volume edited by \cite{doucet:defreitas:gordon:2001}, particle filters are simulation methods adapted to sequential settings where data are collected progressively in time as in radar detection, telecommunication correction or financial volatility estimation.
-Taking advantage of state-space representations of those dynamic models, particle filter methods produce Monte Carlo approximations to the posterior distributions by propagating simulated samples whose weights are actualized against the incoming observations.
+More in connection with our theme, the landmark paper of Gordon, Salmond and Smith (\citeyear{gordonsalmonsmith1993}) introduced the bootstrap filter which, while formally connected with importance sampling, involves past simulations and possible MCMC steps (Gilks and Berzuini, \citeyear{gilksberzuini2001}).
+As described in the volume edited by Doucet, de Freitas and Gordon (\citeyear{doucetdefreitasgordon2001}), particle filters are simulation methods adapted to sequential settings where data are collected progressively in time, as in radar detection, telecommunication correction or financial volatility estimation.
+Taking advantage of state-space representations of those dynamic models, particle filter methods produce Monte Carlo approximations to the posterior distributions by propagating simulated samples who\-se weights are actualized against the incoming observations.
 Since the importance weights have a tendency to degenerate, that is, all weights but one are close to zero, additional MCMC steps can be introduced at times to recover the variety and representativeness of the sample.
-Modern connections with MCMC in the construction of the proposal kernel are to be found, for instance, in \cite{doucet:godsill:andrieu:2001} and in \cite{delmoral:doucet:jasra:2006}.
-In parallel, sequential imputation was developed in \cite{Kong:Liu:Wong:1994}, while \cite{Liu:Chen:1995} first formally pointed out the importance of resampling in sequential Monte Carlo, a term coined by them.
+Modern connections with MCMC in the construction of the proposal kernel are to be found, for instance, in Doucet, Godsill and Andrieu (\citeyear{doucetgodsillandrieu2001}) and in Del~Moral, Doucet and Jasra (\citeyear{delmoraldoucetjasra2006}).
+At the same time, sequential imputation was developed in Kong, Liu and Wong (\citeyear{KongLiuWong1994}), while Liu and Chen (\citeyear{LiuChen1995}) first formally pointed out the importance of resampling in sequential Monte Carlo, a~term coined by them.

-The recent literature on the topic more closely bridges the gap between sequential Monte Carlo and MCMC methods by making adaptive MCMC a possibility (see, for example, \citealp{andrieu:defreitas:doucet:jordan:2004} or \citealp{roberts:rosenthal:2005}).
+The recent literature on the topic more closely bridges the gap between sequential Monte Carlo and MCMC methods by making adaptive MCMC a possibility (see, e.g., Andrieu et~al., \citeyear{andrieudefreitasdoucetjordan2004}, or Roberts and Rosenthal, \citeyear{robertsrosenthal2005}).

-\subsection{Perfect sampling}
+\subsection{Perfect Sampling}